local-deep-research

 Edit settings.toml

-to customize research parameters:
+to customize research parameters or use environment variables:

 [search]